-Using the Ledra Street Crossing Point in Nicosia to cross from Cyprus into the de facto state of the Turkish Republic of Northern Cyprus
+Using the Ledra Street Crossing Point in Nicosia to cross from Cyprus into the self-proclaimed de facto state of the Turkish Republic of Northern Cyprus (TRNC).

-The Green Line as the Buffer Zone is called and it extends about 180km across Cyprus as shown on the map below:
+The 180 km long UN Buffer Zone splits Cyprus into two, as shown on the map below:

 Credit: Free World Maps.

-The grey areas are the two Sovereign Base Areas of Akrotiri and Dhekelia, which act as forward operating bases when the shit hits the fan in the Middle East and belong to the United Kingdom.
+The two grey areas are the Sovereign Base Areas of Akrotiri and Dhekelia, which come under the control of the United Kingdom.
+They act as forward operating bases when the shit hits the fan in the Middle East.

-The Ledra Street Crossing Point is for pedestrians only and is open 24/7.
-You will need to show your passport on both sides, but you won't get any stamps at this border crossing:
+The Ledra Street Pedestrian Crossing Point is open 24/7.
+You need to show your passport on both sides, but you won’t get any stamps at this border crossing.

-Street map from the Greek side (yes, the people in Cyprus are referred to as Greek Cypriots or Turkish Cypriots).
+Street map from the Greek side.
 They like to make sure that people know that the northern part of Nicosia and the northern part of Cyprus is an Area Under Turkish Occupation since 1974, when the Turkish army invaded Cyprus:

 Street map of Lefkoşa, the Turkish part of the city of Nicosia: